metadew/iesi/docs/pages/design/actiontypes/sql.executeQuery.md

 `query: "any query to execute"`
 * executes any query
-* since no ouput is stored, select queries are not advised.
-We typically see insert and delete queries being used here.
+* since ouput is only stored in combination with the `outputDataset` parameter, select queries are only advised in the case.
+* insert and delete queries are typically being used for unattended operations on the database.
 * queries can be retrieved from a configuration file using the file lookup instruction `{{=file([filePath]}}`

 ### 2: connection

 `connection: "connection where the query needs to be executed on"`
 * name of the connection to execute the query on

+### 3: outputDataset

+`outputDataset: "dataset reference name"`
+* name of the dataset where to store the output to
+* this parameters only needs to be used in combination with a select statement

+### 4: appendOutput

+`appendOutput: "Y" / "N"`
+* flag to indicate if the output needs to be overwritten

 ## Examples